What programs does the University of South Carolina offer?

 What kind of scholarships am I eligible for?

 We understand that it is costly to obtain an education in the United States.
 However, there are many opportunities for financial aid.
 We provide many different scholarships for each department of the university.
-You can search these scholarships and learn more about them here.
 We have also created a list of organizations, not affiliated with the University of South Carolina, that may offer scholarships to international students.

-If you have excellent credentials including grades, test scores, and extra-curricular experiences, you should consider joining the South Carolina Honors College.
+If you have excellent credentials including grades and extra-curricular experiences, you should consider joining the South Carolina Honors College.
 The Honors College provides the merit-based scholarships for students and can range from full tuition and living expenses covered to a reduction in tuition and scholarship.
-Just as a reminder, you must take the SAT or ACT if you want to be considered for the Honors College.

 For more information on how to fund your education, visit International Student Services.